Natural Hazards: Flood Mitigation

 • Fluvial Flooding is flooding from a water body such as a river or lake, where the water level rises, exceeding the capacity of the water body and causing it to overflow onto neighbouring land.
 The severity of these floods is influenced by the topography of the location and the intensity of the increase in the volume of water.

 • Pluvial Flooding is flooding from a severe rainfall event, also known as flash flooding or surface water flooding.
-Flash flooding can be intensified when a large volume of water occurs in proximity to elevated terrain.
-Severe rainfall in conjunction with a large volume of water being released from an upstream location, such as a dam, can also increase risk of significant flooding.
+Flash flooding can be intensified when a large volume of water occurs in proximity to elevated terrain but can also occur when a large volume of water is released from an upstream location such as a dam.
 Flash floods generally result in a large volume of water moving with force, causing property destruction and moving debris.
 Surface water floods tend to occur when localized drainage systems become overwhelmed, causing water to ingress into property and urban areas.

 • Storm Surge is flooding due to a rise in sea level caused by a natural catastrophe such as windstorm events (typhoon or hurricane).
 The severity of damage caused by storm surge is influenced by the intensity and direction of the storm, the onshore and offshore topography and the adequacy of sea defenses.